-4.5 Alternative Water Supply
+4.3 Alternative Water Supply

-Alternative water supplies consist of bringing in a water supply from a non-local source.
-Alternative water supplies would only be considered if no other water supply is available.
-In this case, intercepted water from the Apache Leap tuff, Desert Wellfield, or Arizona Water Company would be the preferred alternative water supply since it is the planned water supply for mine operations and current mine activities.
+If no other water supply is available, alternative water supplies will be brought in from a nonlocal source.
+In this case, intercepted water from the Apache Leap tuff, Desert Wellfield, or Arizona Water Company would be the preferred alternative since it is the planned water supply for mine operations and current mine activities.
 Arizona Water Company supplies water to the Town of Superior.